(Updated June 2013)

 - In 2000-01 there was an acute electricity supply crisis, triggered by several factors.

-- To meet electricity demand and carbon emission goals a large nuclear component will be necessary by 2050.
+- To meet electricity demand and carbon emission goals a large nuclear component is evidently necessary by 2050.

 California has a population of some 38 million, which grew by over 25% through the 1980s and 12% through the 1990s.
 It is expected to reach 55 million by 2050.
 Its economy is larger than that of most nations, and includes a major high-technology sector.
 It produces 13% of US gross domestic product (GDP).